flubbe/ml/README.md

 ## Setup

-As a header-only library, just include `all.h`.
-Note that the CNL needs a C++20-compatible tool chain.
+As a header-only library, just include `all.h` (note that CNL 1.1.2 needs a C++17 compatible tool chain, and the master branch needs a C++20 compatible tool chain).

 By default, SSE versions of the functions and classes are used.
 Set `ML_NO_SIMD` to use non-SSE versions.
 Set `ML_INCLUDE_SIMD` to include both SSE and non-SSE versions of `vec4` and `mat4x4` (the SSE versions are found in the namespace `simd`).
 Currently the library uses up to SSE 4.1.

 To build the tests, first run `./scripts/pre-build.sh` from the root folder, which creates the build directory structure and downloads [CNL](https://github.com/johnmcfarlane/cnl), release 1.1.2.
 Then run `./scripts/build.sh` from the root folder.
 The tests are written into the `bin`-directory.

-Tested on Linux, GCC 10.2 (with C++-17 enabled), CMake 3.19.6.
+Tested on Linux, GCC 10.2 (with C++17 enabled), CMake 3.19.6.

 ## References and other libraries